 The movement for marriage equality is not over until all fifty states recognize marriage rights for all of its citizens.
 We continue to stand on the side of love with LGBTQ individuals and families.
 LGBTQ Unitarian Universalists will fall in love, form families, hold commitment ceremonies in their congregations, and in states where it is legal, get married.
 Love has no boundaries and Unitarian Universalists will not rest until legal barriers are removed and protections are in place to assure LGBTQ people have the same rights to the pursuit of happiness as everyone else.

-If you’re new to Unitarian Universalism, we invite you to learn more about and our commitment to create a loving community where everyone is welcome.
+If you’re new to Unitarian Universalism, learn more about and our commitment to create a loving community where everyone is welcome.
 Find a UU congregation near you.
 Look for congregations designated as Welcoming Congregations.
 These congregations are committed to building welcoming spiritual communities for LGBTQ people.

 For more information about Unitarian Universalism and LGBTQ inclusion, visit:

 - Major Unitarian Universalist Association Resolutions in Support of LGBTQ Equality

 - Lesbian Ministers Declare Victory in North Carolina